sebhtml/biosal/Documentation/actor_API.md

 These functions (except **bsal_node_spawn**) can be called within an actor context (inside a receive function).
 Actors spawned with **bsal_node_spawn** (initial actors) receive a message with tag **BSAL_ACTOR_START**.

+When creating actors, the developer needs to provides 3 functions: init, destroy and receive (in **bsal_actor_vtable**). init is called when the actor is spawned, destroy is called when bsal_actor_die is called, and receive is called whenever a message is received.

+Example: (buddy.h)[../examples/mock/buddy.h] (buddy.c)[../examples/mock/buddy.c]

 ## Header

 ```C